 A collaborative, faculty-led merger of existing programs in architecture, construction management, interior design, and landscape architecture spurred the creation of the School of Design + Construction (SDC) at Washington State University (WSU) in July of 2012.

-The SDC currently includes 33 full or part-time faculty and roughly 650 graduate and undergraduate students across the four disciplines, establishing it as one of the largest schools at WSU and uniquely positioning it within a university-wide strategic effort towards interdisciplinary research and teaching.
+The SDC includes 33 faculty and roughly 650 students across the four disciplines, establishing it as one of the largest schools at WSU and uniquely positioning it within a university-wide strategic effort towards interdisciplinary research and teaching.

-The SDC also offers bachelors’ degrees in each of its undergraduate programs—among the largest, most popular, and most rigorous at the university.
+Bachelors’ degrees in each of the SDC’s undergraduate programs are among the largest, most popular, and most rigorous at the university.

 Joint administration by the College of Engineering and Architecture (CEA) and the College of Agricultural, Human, and Natural Resource Sciences (CAHNRS) puts the SDC in a position to provide the next generation of professionals the education required to address the challenges of our built and natural environment by forging strong connections with allied disciplines.